-Hi Linn.
+– Hi Linn.
 Thanks for having me over.
 Can you tell me briefly about your background in music and how you got started in audio?

-How did you end up moving from school and internships to running Riksmixningsverket?
+– How did you end up moving from school and internships to running Riksmixningsverket?

-When finally I showed up at the address, the building was empty and had been falling apart.
-But Benny opened the door when I knocked, and it was the shock of my life.
+When finally I showed up at the address, the building was empty and had been falling apart, but Benny opened the door when I knocked and it was the shock of my life.
 I ended up getting hired soon after that, which was in 2010.

-Seeing as you were hired when the studio was being built, can you tell me about the process of choosing gear for the place?
+– Seeing as you were hired when the studio was being built, can you tell me about the process of choosing gear for the place?
 What was your role in that?

-The Neve 8068 desk was already chosen, as well as the big ATC speakers.
-My job was to call other engineers and musicians that I trusted and ask them about their favorite pieces of gear.
-I spent 2 months putting together a list of vintage equipment.
-Finding everything was hard.
-You either had to search for strange audio shops in odd places, or buy the gear online.
-Since this is meant to be a commercial studio, it had to feel at home for a lot of people, which means it needed a lot of different things, so I had to be thorough in my search, even though Benny had a lot of gear of his own that we were able start with.
+The Neve 8068 desk was already chosen when I arrived, as well as the big ATC SCM 300 speakers.
+My job was to call other engineers and musicians that I trusted to ask about their favorite pieces of gear.
+I spent two months putting together a list of vintage equipment, and finding everything was hard.
+You either had to search for strange audio shops in odd places or buy the gear online.
+Since this is a commercial studio, it had to feel at home for a lot of people, so I had to be thorough in my search even though Benny had a lot of gear that we were able start with.

 I do have a fancy for hand-built Swedish microphones, so I’m always on the watch for those.
 We have a quite a few uncommon mics here.